 Pressure cooking method

-- Add rutabagas to your pressure cooker and cook at high pressure for 10 minutes.
-Use the natural release or quick release method - it's up to you!
+- Add chopped rutabagas to your pressure cooker and cook at high pressure for 10 minutes.
+Use the natural release or quick release method.
+Either is fine.

 Steaming cook method